-The Menstrual Cycle, Pregnancy and Menopause
+The Menstrual Cycle, Pregnancy & Menopause

 Women’s reproductive events include the menstrual cycle, pregnancy, the postpregnancy period, infertility, menopause, and sometimes, the decision not to have children.
 These events bring fluctuations in mood that for some women include depression.
 Researchers have confirmed that hormones have an effect on the brain chemistry that controls emotions and mood; a specific biological mechanism explaining hormonal involvement is not known, however.

 Many women experience certain behavioral and physical changes associated with phases of their menstrual cycles.
 In some women, these changes are severe, occur regularly, and include depressed feelings, irritability, and other emotional and physical changes.
 Called premenstrual syndrome (PMS) or premenstrual dysphoric disorder (PMDD), the changes typically begin after ovulation and become gradually worse until menstruation starts.
 Scientists are exploring how the cyclical rise and fall of estrogen and other hormones may affect the brain chemistry that is associated with depressive illness.

 Postpartum mood changes can range from transient “blues” immediately following childbirth to an episode of major depression to severe, incapacitating, psychotic depression.
 Studies suggest that women who experience major depression after childbirth very often have had prior depressive episodes even though they may not have been diagnosed and treated.